CSE210Team-06/cse210-fa24-group06/backend/readme_backend.md

 'rag_search.py' contains methods for the RAG (Retrieval Augmented Generation) model.

 'get_user.py' contains methods interacting with the database that have to do with users and their information.

-## Test Files

-Included inside the 'backend' folder are test files for testing the CRUD methods, along with a test database inside the 'test.db' file.
-These files were implemented using PyTest.
-To run all files at once, navigate to the 'backend' folder in the terminal and call the command 'pytest .'
-To run a specific file, call 'pytest ./{TEST_FILE}'

 ## journaler.db